streamsets/pipeline-library/transformer/sample-pipelines/pipelines/Slowly Changing Dimensions - Type 2/README.md

 Design Patterns
 ---------------

-To learn more about a few design patterns for Slowly Changing Dimensions - Type 2, (read this blog)[https://streamsets.com/blog/streamsets-transformer-design-patterns-for-slowly-changing-dimensions/.
+To learn more about a few design patterns for Slowly Changing Dimensions - Type 2, [read this blog](https://streamsets.com/blog/streamsets-transformer-design-patterns-for-slowly-changing-dimensions/).